loader image

 Collaboration between Artificial Intelligence and medical professionals can lead to better outcomes and more efficient care for patients.

-To advance further in this area, continued development of robust datasets and improvement of AI algorithms is required, and it is critical to ensure that the technology is accessible and available to a wide range of medical centers.
+Further advancement in this area requires continued development of robust datasets and refinement of AI algorithms, and it is critical to ensure that the technology is affordable and available to a wide range of medical centers.

-In the future, Artificial Intelligence in the diagnosis of skin diseases has the potential to revolutionize dermatological practice, improving diagnostic accuracy, streamlining treatment and providing better care to patients.
+In the future, Artificial Intelligence in the diagnosis of skin diseases has the potential to revolutionize dermatological practice, improving diagnostic accuracy, speeding up treatment and providing better care to patients.